i-am-grub/MultiGP_Toolkit/docs/usage/importing/index.rst

                 :align: center

-        If the panels under this subsection are not visable, verify your **timer** has an internet connection and reboot the system
+        If the panels under this subsection are not visable, verify your **timer** has an internet connection and reboot the system.
+After rebooting, there may be a delay before an internet connection is established.

 Waiting for Plugin Activation
 -------------------------------------------